Oak Ridge National Laboratory: History

 The 1980s brought more changes to ORNL: a focus on efficiency became paramount.
 An accelerated climate simulation chamber was built that applied varying weather conditions to insulation to test its efficacy and durability faster than real time.
 Materials research into heat resistant ceramics for use in truck and high-tech car engines was performed, building upon the materials research that began in the nuclear reactors of the 1950s.
 In 1987 the High Temperature Materials Laboratory was established, where ORNL and industry researchers cooperated on ceramic and alloy projects.
 The materials research budget at ORNL doubled after initial uncertainty regarding Reagan's economic policy of less government expenditure.
 In 1981, the Holifield Heavy Ion Research Facility, a 25 MV particle accelerator, was opened at ORNL.
 At the time, Holifield had the widest range of ion species and was twice as powerful as other accelerators, attracting hundreds of guest researchers each year.

-The Department of Energy was concerned with the pollution surrounding ORNL and it began clean-up efforts.
+The Department of Energy was concerned with the pollution surrounding ORNL, and it began clean-up efforts.
 Burial trenches and leaking pipes had contaminated the groundwater beneath the lab, and radiation tanks were sitting idle, full of waste.
 Estimates of the total cost of clean-up were into the hundreds of millions of US dollars.
 The five older reactors were subjected to safety reviews in 1987, ordered to be deactivated until the reviews were complete.
-By 1989 when the High Flux Isotope Reactor was restarted the US supply of certain medical isotopes was depleted.
+By 1989 when the High Flux Isotope Reactor was restarted, the US supply of certain medical isotopes was depleted.
 In 1989 the former executive officer of the American Association for the Advancement of Science, Alvin Trivelpiece, became director of ORNL; he remained in the role until 2000.

-In 1992, a whistleblower, Charles Varnadore, filed complaints against ORNL, alleging safety violations and retaliation by his superiors.
-While an administrative law judge ruled in Varnadore's favor, the Secretary of Labor, Robert Reich, overturned that ruling.
-However, Varnadore's case saw prime contractor Martin Marietta cited for safety violations, and ultimately led to additional whistleblower protection within DOE.
+In 1992 whistleblower Charles Varnadore filed complaints against ORNL, alleging safety violations and retaliation by his superiors.
+While an administrative law judge ruled in Varnadore's favor, Secretary of Labor Robert Reich overturned that ruling.
+However, Varnadore's case saw prime contractor Martin Marietta cited for safety violations and ultimately led to additional whistleblower protection within DOE.

 In January 2019 ORNL announced a major breakthrough in its capacity to automate Pu-238 production which helped push annual production from 50 grams to 400 grams, moving closer to NASA's goal of 1.5 kilograms per year by 2025 in order to sustain its space exploration programs.